 More details coming soon.
 Email us for additional information at: email@example.com

 March is Brain Injury Awareness Month.
-To help raise awareness of the many accidents that can lead to Traumatic Brain Injuries Siena Soap Company will donate 15% of our sales this month to the Brain Injury Association of America to help raise awareness.
+To help raise awareness of the many accidents that can lead to Traumatic Brain Injuries Siena Soap Company will donate 15% of our sales this month to the brain injury lawyer Association of America to help raise awareness.

 Over the years many lives have been cut short due to brain trauma injuries that have been left undiagnosed.
 Three lives in our family have been plagued by such injuries.
 Two are in various stages of healing while the third, my Uncle Bob, was suddenly and sadly lost to a head injury caused by an undiagnosed traumatic brain injury.
 (TBI).